MCDReforged/MCDReforged/docs/source/quick_start/troubleshooting.rst

 * Help others reproduce the problem:

     * `Create a minimal reproducible example <https://stackoverflow.com/help/minimal-reproducible-example>`__
-    * Provide your full logs and context, no unnecessary images
+    * Provide your full logs and context, no unnecessary images.
+If the log file is long, send it as an attachment file or use services like `mclo.gs <https://mclo.gs/>`__ or `Pastebin <https://pastebin.com/>`__ to share it

 * Proofread before posting
 * Respond to feedback after posting